Ali-Albanna1/jalsa-q-and-a-game/README.md

     formViewEl.style.display = 'none';
     gameViewEl.classList.add("active");
 } else {
-    alert('Please put the names and at least one category to start');
+    showMessageBox('Please put the names and at least one category to start');
 }
 ```
 This section validates input, saves player names, and switches from the landing screen to the game screen.